Aaron-Bopp/TIM/30_Topics/32_Terms/Panchakosha.md

 #### <s class="topic-title">[[Panchakosha]]</s>

-"Pancha" means five, and Kosha means "sheath"; it is the [[yoga|Yogic]] model for the five layers of our being.
+"Pancha" means five, and Kosha means "sheath"; it is the [[Yoga|Yogic]] model for the five layers of our being.
 ^[[[notes_Panchakosha Theory]]]
 - [[Annamaya Kosha]] - [[physiology]]
 - [[Pranamaya Kosha]] - [[energy]]